TusharJain128/ContactManagerApp/README.md

 # Contact Manager App

 Create an app where users can store and organize contact information for their personal or professional contacts.
+Users will be required to create an account or login to access app's feature.
 Users should be able to add, edit, and delete contacts, and view a list of all their contacts.
+Users can create new contacts by entering information such as name, email address, phone number, address, birthday, website.

 ## Deployment Link
 https://tushar-fsocproject-contactapp.netlify.app